CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        PomodoroMenuSections,
    )

-Next, we need to do following things in the ``setup`` method of ``SpyderPomodoroTimerContainer``.
+Next, we need to do following in the ``setup`` method of the ``SpyderPomodoroTimerContainer`` class.

-The first one is to create an instance of the toolbar class we declared earlier:
+First, create an instance of the ``PomodoroTimerToolbar`` class that we declared previously:

 .. code-block:: python

            title = _("Pomodoro Timer Toolbar")
            self.pomodoro_timer_toolbar = PomodoroTimerToolbar(self, title)

-The second one is to create the actions corresponding to Start, Pause and Stop our Pomodoro timer:
+Second, create the actions corresponding to start, pause, and stop our Pomodoro timer:

 .. code-block:: python